-In this monologue, Ultimate Jackass is a man who still has not found his true calling.
-He is a quirky man of sorts but whatever he does in his life comes from sincerity.
+In Picasso Reincarnated, Ultimate Jackass is a man who has not found his true calling.
+Although quite quirky, he does all things with sincerity.

 ULTIMATE JACKASS: I was walking around for two days thinking I was Picasso, when really what I was, was a major jackass.
 I went to this store out in Long Island, Michael’s and I spent a couple of hundred bucks on supplies.
 I was so serious about it–bought three large canvases, brushes, paints, paint cleaner, spray paint and markers.
 Don’t ask me why but markers.
 I went out to the bookstore, bought a few fifty dollar books on Basquiat and Pop Art and I was doing all this reading and researching.
 I actually began feeling like I had a calling.